eddorre/SublimeERB/README.markdown

-A Port of TextMate's ERB support for Sublime Text 2 (still in progress - see Coming Soon section)
+A Port of TextMate's ERB support for Sublime Text 2

 ## Installation